tylim88/styled-break/README.md

 }
 ```

-you can of course pass only single argument, in this case you can drop the array notation, and of course you can also do function interpolation.
+If you have only one argument, in this case you can drop the array notation(no issue if you keep it as array), finally you can of course do function interpolation.

 ```jsx
 import {css} from 'styled-components'